emberjs/website/source/blog/2019-01-11-the-ember-times-issue-80.md

 Be kind,

-the crowd and the Learning Team
+Jessica Jordan, Alon Bukai, the crowd and the Learning Team